The UCS Science Protection Project

 Washington, DC 20001

 If you simply wish to share documents with UCS and the attorneys completely anonymously, you can do so by using our SecureDrop server, which requires you to use the Tor Browser.
 Instructions on how to connect are here.
+You can also read our guide on creating secure records of your work.

 Again, do not get in touch with the Project without reading these guidelines on secure communications first.